adynathos/ipy_show_image/README.md

 # Jupyter Show Image

-Display images in jupyter web UI
+Display images in jupyter web UI.

+Encodes the image directly into HTML (base64) without going through matplotlib.

+The compression format is customizable.
+A single function call can show multiple images in a grid.

 * `show(img_1, img_2)` will draw each image on a separate row
 * `show([img_1, img_2])` will draw both images in one row
 * `show([img_1, img_2], [img_3, img_4])` will draw two rows of two images